OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 - [Self-hosted on a Windows Server](https://octopus.com/start/server) -> you host it on your infrastructure by [downloading our MSI](https://octopus.com/download) and installing it onto a Windows Server with a SQL Server backend.
 Learn more about [our installation requirements](/docs/installation/requirements.md).
 - [Self-hosted as a Docker container](https://octopus.com/blog/introducing-linux-docker-image) -> you run Octopus Deploy in a docker container (currently EAP).
 You will still need a [free license](https://octopus.com/start/server).

-In this blog post, you are going to use an Azure web application as a deployment target for your application.
-Octopus Deploy works with many different types of deployment targets and Azure is one of them.
+This blog post will use an Azure web application as a deployment target for your application.
+Octopus Deploy works with many different types of deployment targets, and Azure is one of them.
 The first step is to import an existing project to your new Octopus Deploy instance.

 ## Import an existing project